Drinks Guide

 We recommend for a three course meal that you order the equivalent of half a bottle of wine per person.

 For example, for 80 guests, 20 bottles of red and 20 bottles of white.
 One bottle can serve 3 large (250ml) glasses.
-We usually put one bottle of each on every table to start, and then bring more out as and when the bottles start to get low.
+We usually put one bottle of each on every table to start, and then bring more out as and when the bottles start to get low if you wish.
 We will open the bottles as we need to, and only charge you for what we have opened.
 Any open wine left at the end of the meal will be put on the end of the bar for guests to continue drinking.
-Jugs of iced water will be provided on each table and refilled throughout the meal.

 Toasts